zhoulele12/CosmoQuest/git.md

 ## Remote - github
 - To connect a local to a remote: `git remote add origin git@github.com:zhoulele12/[repo_name].git`. `origin` here is an alias for the remote dir.
 - `git push origin [branch_name]`
+- Use sth other than `origin` to differentiate between remotes.

 ## Branching
 - `git branch [branch_name]`